MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 all characters have a default colour of white on black if the CPU doesn't write to the colour memory.

-## VGA Overlay
-Since we now have two sources of VGA output, the character memory and the CPU debug information, we'll implement the latter as an overlay.
-The file vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode.
-This takes places in lines 139-142 of vga/vga.vhd.

 ## VGA character and colour display
 A new file vga/chars.vhd is used to implement the character display.
 The